-Environmental Science 11 (MEVSC11) 4 credits Prerequisite(s): MSC-10
+Environmental Science 11 (MEVSC11) 4 credits

+Prerequisite(s): MSC-10

-Environmental Science 11 is a practical science course intended to help students investigate the environment they live in and begin to understand the challenges our Earth is facing.
+Environmental Science 11 is a practical science course intended to help students investigate the environment they line in and begin to understand the challenges our Earth is facing.
 Students will examine complex relationships that exist in nature and how these are affected by natural forces and human practices.
-Emphasis will be on practical solutions to environmental problems, as well as stewardship and restoration of ecosystems.
-Lab skills like data collection and interpretation of data will be taught.
-The course will include in-class instruction, field work, and hands-on activities.
+Emphasis will be on practical solution to environmental problems, as well as stewardship and restoration of ecosystems.
+Lab skills such as data collection and interpretation of data will be taught.
+The course will include in-class instruction, field work, and handson activities.